-Be sure to get on the waitlist for my free webinar series, Trello for Assistants: Create the Ultimate To-Do List So Nothing Falls Through the Cracks.
-Seriously, Trello has been a game changer for me and I know it can be for you too!
+Grab your spot on the waitlist for my FREE webinar, Trello for Assistants: Create the Ultimate To-Do List So Nothing Falls Through the Cracks, and be first to know when we open the doors!

 Hey there.
 I'm Annie of wholeassistant.com and this month we are talking all about how to get things done, strategies, tactics, methods for making sure that everything gets done on our to-do lists, especially those high level, high priority items.
 So today we're going to be talking about four challenges that are unique to us as assistants.
 And I would venture a guess that probably 90% of the workforce doesn't come up against these challenges.
 These are specific to assistants and they are challenging.
 And so the first challenge that we as assistants face on a daily basis is that we work off of someone else's priorities.
 Now, most people would say that it's hard enough to pinpoint their own priorities, let alone pinpointing somebody else's priorities and adopting them as our own.
 But that's exactly what we do as assistants or exactly what we aspire to do as assistants.